gwilemme/Opmismatch/README.md

 ### Routines and module Opmismatch
 All The routines are in the `code/julia/src` folder.
-First the file `Opmismatch.ipynb` generates a Julia module, calling all the other source codes of the folder.
+The file `Opmismatch.ipynb` generates a Julia module, calling all the other source codes of the folder.

 `structure.ipynb` defines particular types for the allocation object or the tax object.